-Fast forward to the 2010s, Minaj has released four iconic studio albums that have solidified her as a staple in the rap community.
+Fast forward to the 2010s, Minaj released four iconic studio albums that have solidified her as a staple in the rap community, along with hit songs “Super Bass” and “Starships.”
 Her playful and forceful rap and singing talents have solidified her presence in the music industry.

 15. Post Malone

-Post Malone put his name into a rap name generator; out popped an instantly successful music career.
+Austin Richard Post—Post Malone to fans—put his name into a rap name generator; out popped an instantly successful music career.

 Malone’s career is a testament to the power of dedication.
 He moved to Los Angeles and began creating music in a small band.

-When Malone uploaded a song to Soundcloud and its music video to YouTube, his career gained serious traction.
-Well-known rap names noticed Malone, and before he knew it, he was on his way.
+When Malone uploaded a song to SoundCloud and its music video to YouTube, his career gained serious traction.
+Well-known rap names noticed him, and before he knew it, he was on his way.

 16. Kendrick Lamar

-Kendrick Lamar is often considered one of music’s most creative and influential rappers of our time.
+Our next singer, Kendrick Lamar, is often considered one of music’s most creative and influential rappers of our time.

 17. Harry Styles

-If the arena full of screaming girls wasn’t proof enough, Harry Styles’ impressive album sales prove his mesmerizing vocal talents.
+If the arena full of screaming girls wasn’t proof enough, Harry Styles’s impressive album sales prove his mesmerizing vocal talents.

 18. Bruno Mars